-We originally started making knives by machining the blade bevel, rather than grinding it (grinding is how most knives are made).
-This original finish, in which we polish the milled bevel but leave the machining lines is what we call our CNC finish.
+We originally made all our knives by machining the blade bevel, rather than grinding it (grinding is how most knives are made).
+This original finish, in which we polish the milled bevel but leave the machining lines is what we called our CNC finish.
 We are in a gradual transition to ground bevels on all our blades.
-The ground blades will for the most part replace the original finish as they are introduced.
-The first ground blade is on the Skaha knife and for it we are doing a polished stonewash finish, though other finish variations may become available.
+The ground blades have now replaced the original finish, though we may have seconds stock in the CNC finish on some models.
+The first ground blade was on the Skaha knife and for it we are doing a polished stonewash finish, though other finish variations may become available.
 More details in the descriptions below.

-This finish is currently available on our Skaha folder, and the Sitka santoku, the Alder chefs, and the Kermode 9″ fillet.
+This finish is now the standard finish for all models.
 The blade bevel is ground, and then tumbled in ceramic media to remove grinding scratches and further tumbled to create a smoother and more reflective finish.